lemlac/mulem/docs/reference.md

         fib(n - 1) + fib(n - 2)
 ```

 Functions can also be mutable.
-Create a mutable function and it becomes a function pointer.
 You can set it to point to different functions.

 ```mulem
 mu cb(int): int